zibraproject/zibraproject.github.io/_posts/2016-06-01-poretools-organise-function.markdown

 When I get a bit more time the next feature to add would be to automatically ``tar`` the run up by hour (or configurable length) chunks.

+It would also be nice to make the format of the directory names configurable.

 Then the plan would be to ``rsync`` these folders to a backup hard drive and online.
 ``rsync`` will likely perform better with larger file chunks.